CIBC-Internal/python/Doc/library/functions.rst

    .. index:: pair: Boolean; type

+   .. versionchanged:: 3.7
+      *x* is now a positional-only parameter.

+.. function:: breakpoint(*args, **kws)

+   This function drops you into the debugger at the call site.
+Specifically, it calls :func:`sys.breakpointhook`, passing ``args`` and ``kws`` straight through.
+By default, ``sys.breakpointhook()`` calls :func:`pdb.set_trace()` expecting no arguments.
+In this case, it is purely a convenience function so you don't have to explicitly import :mod:`pdb` or type as much code to enter the debugger.
+However, :func:`sys.breakpointhook` can be set to some other function and :func:`breakpoint` will automatically call that, allowing you to drop into the debugger of choice.

+   .. versionadded:: 3.7

 .. _func-bytearray:
 .. class:: bytearray([source[, encoding[, errors]]])
+   :noindex:

    Return a new array of bytes.
 The :class:`bytearray` class is a mutable sequence of integers in the range 0 <= x < 256.
 It has most of the usual